bmcphail05/academic-kickstart/content/authors/admin/_index.md

   - Visitors
 ---

 Hi!
 I am a PhD candidate in sociology at [Purdue University](https://www.purdue.edu/) in West Lafayette, Indiana.
 My research interests include religion, family, health, and East Asia.
 My [dissertation]({{< ref "/project/religious-ecology-china/index.md" >}}) examines the ecological effects of religion on population health and mortality in mainland China.
+My research also investigates topics associated with religious diversity, religious ecology, and interreligious families.

 I am currently a graduate student instructor in the Purdue University [Department of Sociology ](https://www.cla.purdue.edu/sociology/), a research assistant at the [Center on Religion and the Global East](http://www.globaleast.org/), and an editorial assistant for the [*Review of Religion and Chinese Society*](http://booksandjournals.brillonline.com/content/journals/22143955).